hamidreza-s/Tnesia/README.md

 * Timepoints, as index, are stored on RAM to faster lookup.
 * Data values are stored on Disk to have more room for storage.
 * All seeks are **key-value**.
-* Timestep percision is configurable depends on the timepoints frequency.
+* Timestep precision is configurable depends on the timepoints frequency.

 API
 -----

-...